Handling state space explosion in verification of component-based systems: A review: Discussion and Conclusion

 Another advantage of incremental verification is that counterexamples and error traces can be found as early as possible.
-In the other words, the counter examples can be created before the whole system constructed.
-It is very useful to reveal error states before going through the higher levels of constructing.
+In other words, the counterexamples can be created before the whole system is constructed.
+It is very useful to reveal error states before going through the higher levels of construction.
+However, all component-based models have yet to support incremental construction.
+Thus, providing a way to incrementally construct and verify component-based systems is a major direction for our future work.
+It might be possible by utilizing a component-based model with encapsulation mechanisms like what is presented in \cite{nejati2018putracom, nejatiputracom, 9122498, lau2005software}.

-It is important to mention we are aware that all current component models are not intended to support incremental construction and it requires formalization for constructing CBS incrementally.
-This is the topic that we intend to investigate more as our future work.

-Next topic that we intend to explore as our future work is finding a sufficient empirical way for utilizing incremental verification over CBS which can guarantee both preserving the system properties and reducing verification effort by re-using already verified states in the higher level of construction and verification.
-Obviously, it is the main target in using such methods and we are intending to achieve sufficient empirical way for it in the future.

-The general clue for this research is that despite proposing many methods for solving the bottleneck of model checking, the state space explosion still remains an obstacle in worst case and have not been solved completely yet.
-This research is provide a basis for many stakeholders such as component based developers that need to select the most appropriate method for verifying their system, organizations that desire to creating model checker, researchers willing to set their research directions.